sheygs/ethereum-tracker/README.md

 # metaverse-backend
-Track Ethereum blockchain transactions in real-time and analyze transaction data.
+> Track and analyze Ethereum blockchain transactions in real-time.